Acoustic Pressure Wave Therapy

 How Many Sessions are Needed for Best Results?

 This can vary based on your unique goals for treatment and existing concerns.
-Most patients require 6-12 treatment sessions for best results.
+Most patients require 6-12 treatment sessions for the best results.
 During your consultation with our team, we’ll create the ideal treatment plan for you.

 Schedule a Consultation